jchavarri/flywheeljs/docs/api.md

 <a name="RidePromise"></a>

 ## RidePromise : <code>object</code>
-The type of the object returned with a successfully resolved search promise.
-It includes a lot of properties, only the most interesting are documented here.
+The type of the object returned with a successfully resolved ride promise.
+It includes a lot of properties, only the most interesting ones are documented here.

 **Kind**: global typedef
 **Properties**